 10. Steak Knife

 Have you ever tried to eat a steak with a butter knife?
 Probably not and there is a reason for that.
 Steak knives possess all the qualities you need to enjoy your steak dinner.
-They're usually constructed from metal or stainless steel, and will often feature a very slightly serrated edge to help with tougher foods.
+They're usually constructed from metal and will often feature a very slightly serrated edge to help with tougher foods.

 Uses: It is specifically designed to easily slice through the meat in your meal whether that be a steak or a lamb shank.